-DRS-OESThe Office of the Executive Secretary, Dispute Resolution Services, relies on the information provided by, and recommendations of, Mentors in every Verification of Observation, Mentee Evaluation, and Mentee Portfolio form.
-The decision to grant or deny certification is based, in large part, on the honest and detailed evaluation of mentees provided by Mentors.
-DRS-OESThe Office expects the Mentor to:
+DRS relies on the information provided by, and recommendations of, mentors in every Verification of Observation, Mentee Evaluation, and Mentee Portfolio form.
+The decision to grant or deny certification is based, in large part, on the honest and detailed evaluation of mentees provided by mentors.
+DRS expects the mentor to:

-- 1) Take the mentorship process seriously. - 2) Have a thorough knowledge and understanding of the Standards of Ethics and Professional Responsibility for Certified Mentors.
-The Mentor should discuss any ethical considerations raised during a co-mediation with the mentee. - 3) Co-mediate no more than two cases with a mentee in the same day in order to allow the mentee time to reflect on and learn from each co-mediation. - 4) Serve as a Mentor only at the court level(s) in which certification has been granted. - 5) Inform the mentee that he or she must seek mentorship with more than one Mentor in order to receive a variety of feedback and to experience more than one mediator style. - 6) Inform the mentee that certification is not automatic following the completion of a specific number of co-mediations. - 7) Discuss with the mentee the fee structure and cancellation policy for the mentorship. - 8) Review the essence of the comments to be made on the Verification of Observation or the Mentee Evaluation form with the mentee. - 9) Discuss the rating of each section in the Mentee Evaluation form with the mentee. - 10) State his or her opinion in "Section III: Overall Assessment of Mentee" on the Mentee Evaluation form as to the level of ability of the mentee. - 11) Make a recommendation as to the mentee's ability to mediate independently, if the case is the final co-mediation.
-If the Mentor is unable to make a recommendation (because the mediation was too brief or for any other reason), the Mentor can recommend additional co-mediations or training for the mentee.
+- 1) Take the mentorship process seriously. - 2) Have a thorough knowledge and understanding of the Standards of Ethics and Professional Responsibility for Certified Mediatorsr.
+The mentor should discuss any ethical considerations raised during a co-mediation with the mentee. - 3) Co-mediate no more than two cases with a mentee in the same day in order to allow the mentee time to reflect on and learn from each co-mediation. - 4) Serve as a mentor only at the court level(s) in which mediator certification and mentor status have been granted. - 5) Inform the mentee that he or she must seek mentorship with more than one mentor in order to receive a variety of feedback and to experience more than one mediator style. - 6) Inform the mentee that certification is not automatic following the completion of a specific number of co-mediations. - 7) Set detailed goals for the mentee focusing on specific skills and process development during the co-mediation. - 8) Discuss with the mentee the fee structure and cancellation policy for the mentorship. - 9) Review the essence of the comments to be made on the Verification of Observation or the Mentee Evaluation form with the mentee. - 10) Discuss the rating of each section in the Mentee Evaluation form with the mentee. - 11) State his or her opinion in "Section III: Overall Assessment of Mentee" on the Mentee Evaluation form as to the level of ability of the mentee. - 12) Make a recommendation as to the mentee's ability to mediate independently, if the case is the final co-mediation.
+If the mentor is unable to make a recommendation (because the mediation was too brief or for any other reason), the mentor can recommend additional co-mediations or training for the mentee.